 J. Barton Scott

-J. Barton Scott is Assistant Professor of Historical Studies and the Study of Religion at the University of Toronto, where he teaches courses in modern South Asian religions, the cultural history of the study of religion, and religion, media, and public culture.
-He is the author of Spiritual Despots: Modern Hinduism and the Genealogies of Self-Rule (University of Chicago, 2016).
+J. Barton Scott is Associate Professor of Historical Studies and the Study of Religion at University of Toronto.
+He is the author of Slandering the Sacred: Blasphemy Law and Religious Affect in Colonial India (Chicago/ Permanent Black) and Spiritual Despots: Modern Hinduism and the Genealogies of Self-Rule (Chicago/Primus), and the co-editor of Imagining the Public in Modern South Asia (Routledge).